 - Graduate Record Examination (GRE) general test scores.
 It is recommended that results from the GRE subject area in computer science or a related area be included.

 - In exceptional cases, high achieving students with only bachelor degrees will be admitted to the program.
-Each student, in addition to the Ph.D. program course requirements, must complete at least 15 semester hours of approved computer science courses including CS 401, CS 420, CS 455, and two 500-level lecture courses, with a minimum accumulated GPA of 3.25/4.0 in those courses.
+Each student, in addition to the Ph.D. in Computer Science program course requirements, must complete at least 15 credit hours of approved computer science courses including CS 401, CS 420, CS 455, and two 500-level lecture courses, with a minimum accumulated GPA of 3.25/4.0 in those courses.
 If a specific course, or its equivalent, is already part of the student’s academic background, an alternate course will be submitted.

 The student must fulfill the requirements for the Qualifying Examination within three years of enrollment in the doctoral program.
 The Qualifying Examination is organized and administered by the student’s academic advisor.
 The faculty prepares a written test based on at least two areas of concentration related to the student’s intended dissertation area.
 Questions will be drawn from regularly scheduled 400- and 500-level graduate courses at SIU.
 The grade for the exam will be on a Pass or Fail basis for each subject area.
 If a student fails to pass any subject area of the written examination, a second chance is given for the failed topic test.
-Students who fail the Qualifying Examination after two attempts will be dismissed from the Ph.D. program.
+Students who fail the Qualifying Examination after two attempts will be dismissed from the Ph.D. in Computer Science program.

 - The coursework must include two one-credit hour seminar courses, six credit hours from an approved list of computer science 400/500-level courses, and six elective credit hours of CS 500-level courses.